 The Quizzer holiday cottage takes its name from a nearby field, inexplicably known as 'The Quizzer'.
 This picturesque and romantic little converted barn is perfect for a couple wanting to sample the great Welsh combination of fantastic views, good local food, wonderful walking and rich history.
 The cottage is hidden away down a quiet lane only 7 miles from Abergavenny and 2 miles from the nearest village, this barn enjoys views of the Black Mountains, The Skirrid and Sugar Loaf Mountain and is in easy reach of Offa's Dyke Path.
-Its pretty stone outside is matched by a comfortable and warm inside, ideal for a couple looking for a peaceful base from which to explore the local countryside and try out the many award-winning gastro pubs and restaurants closeby.
+It's pretty stone outside is matched by a comfortable and warm inside, ideal for a couple looking for a peaceful base from which to explore the local countryside and try out the many award-winning gastro pubs and restaurants closeby.
 Make sure you visit the atmospheric Skirrid Inn reputed to be Wales' oldest pub only five minutes down the lane.
-Visit The Hardwicke with its celebratory chef Steven Terry, The Walnut Tree or The Bell at Skenfrith for a real treat.
-Visitors always want to return to the secluded and romantic Quizzer to enjoy again the fabulous views and peace and seclusion in this tiny Welsh hide-away.
+Why not visit local restaurants The The Walnut Tree, The Bell at Skenfrith or The Hardwicke with its celebrity chef Steven Terry for a real treat.
+Visitors always want to return to the secluded and romantic Quizzer to enjoy again and again the fabulous views and peace and seclusion in this tiny Welsh hide-away.

 Cottage AccommodationQuizzer is picture-perfect from the outside and this continues through to the comfortable and attractive interior.
 The well-equipped kitchen was made locally from oak and offers an electric cooker, hob, fridge, freezer, washing machine, microwave and a dining table with chairs.
 The lovely stone tiled floor benefits from underfloor heating, ensuring that you're cosy, whatever the weather.
 The sitting room has a comfortable sofa, chair and a TV with Sky.